-In the "Create a Namespace" window, configure the namespace information and click OK.
-See the figure below.
+- In the Create a Namespace window, configure the namespace information and click Confirm, as shown in the figure below:

-Click Image Repository in the left sidebar to go to the "Image Repository" list page.
+- Click Image Repository on the left sidebar to go to the Image Repository list page.

-Click Create.
-In the "Create an Image Repository" window, configure the image repository information and click OK.
-See the figure below.
+- Click Create.
+In the Create an Image Repository window, configure the image repository information and click Confirm, as shown in the figure below:

-In the "Namespace" drop-down list, you can select a created namespace.
-"Name" can be a multi-level path, and "Detailed Description" supports the Markdown syntax.
+In the Namespace drop-down list, you can select a created namespace.
+Name can be a multi-level path, and Detailed Description supports the Markdown syntax.

 After completing the preceding steps, you have created an instance and image repository.
 Next, you can perform the following operations to push an image to or pull an image from the image repository.

-In this step, you need to use a CVM or CPM with Docker installed and ensure that the target client is in the Internet or private network access allowlist defined in Configure the Network Access Policy.
+In this step, you need to use a CVM or CPM with Docker installed and ensure that the target client is in the Internet or private network access allowlist defined in Configuring the Network Access Policy.

-docker login demo-tcr.tencentcloudcr.com
+sudo docker login demo-tcr.tencentcloudcr.com --username 1xxx1019xxxx --password eyJhbGciOiJSUzI1NiIsImtpZCI6IlZCVTY6VTVGVzpP...

-Login Succeededis displayed in the command line tool, you have logged in to the instance successfully.
+Login Succeeded is displayed in the command line tool, you have logged in to the instance successfully.

-You can create a container image on the local server or obtain a public image from DockerHub for testing.
+You can create a container image on the local server or obtain a public image from Docker Hub for testing.

 nginx with the actual instance, namespace, and image repository names you have created.

-docker tag nginx:latest demo-tcr.tencentcloudcr.com/project-a/nginx:latest
+sudo docker tag nginx:latest demo-tcr.tencentcloudcr.com/project-a/nginx:latest

-docker push demo-tcr.tencentcloudcr.com/project-a/nginx:latest
+sudo docker push demo-tcr.tencentcloudcr.com/project-a/nginx:latest

-This document uses successfully pushed Nginx image as an example.
+This document uses the successfully pushed Nginx image as an example.
 In the command line tool, run the following command to pull this image:

-docker pull demo-tcr.tencentcloudcr.com/project-a/nginx:latest
+sudo docker pull demo-tcr.tencentcloudcr.com/project-a/nginx:latest